 For the penultimate week of school the timetable is collapsed for students in Year 7 to explore the local area around them.
-The year group spend a day in Geneva visiting the Museum of History and Art and the archeological site underneath St. Pierre's Cathedral.
+The year group spend a day in Geneva visiting the Museum of History and Art, Maison Tavel and St. Pierre's Cathedral and tower.
 The aim is to discover how Geneva developed as a settlement along with how important bronze was in the process.
-Along with this the students are asked to draw a small sketch of one of the urban landscapes they pass and learn how to take photographs to create a 'Stop Start Motion' film.
+Along with this the students are asked to draw a small sketch of one of the urban landscapes they pass and learn how to take photographs that be then used for an Art project.

 Public transport is used to read the Old Town are of Geneva from school and then we explore the urban terrain on foot.